Qing reconquest of Xinjiang: Aftermath

 No further rebellion was encountered afterwards, and the reestablished Qing authorities began the task of recovery and reorganization.
 The Qing forces beheaded Turkic rebel commanders, and also tortured Ottoman Turkish military officers who served with the rebels.
 When the city of Kashgaria fell, the greater portion of the army, knowing that they could expect no mercy at the hands of Qing authorities, fled to Russian territory, and then spread reports of fresh Chinese massacres, which probably only existed in their own imagination.

 Qing forces captured the grandchildren and sons of Yaqub Beg after his death.
 Aisan Ahung was among his grandson, while the sons who were captured were K'ati Kuli, Yima Kuli, and Maiti Kuli.
 Yakuub Beg's 4 wives, 2 granddaughters, 2 grandsons and 4 sons fell into Qing hands.
 5 year old Aisan Ahung, six year old K'ati Kuli, 10 year old Yima Kuli, and 14 year old Maiti Kuli were sent to Lanzhou jail.
 A disinterment of the graves and incineration of Ishana Beg's and his father Yaqub's Beg's corpses took place at the orders of the Qing.
-China crushed an attempted revolt by Hakim Khan Tufl.
+The Qing crushed an attempted revolt by Hakim Khan Tufl.
 Beijing received Yaqub Beg's cremated remains.

 The use of Muslims in the Qing armies against the revolt was noted by Yang Zengxin.